bulletmark/cdhist/README.md

 `-m (--size) 200` options as defaults for your `cd` command.
 Best to use the short option names to keep the imported shell function definition concise.

+An advantage of this 2nd approach to setting default options is that you can create one alias for your `cd` command, and another alias for your git worktree command (e.g. `wt`), and both can have different cdhist options.

 ## Command Line Usage